![]() |

 ||||||||||||||

-Clearly, given these long lists of toxic substances, many of the most ordinary things in our lives have chemical effects on our bodies that we can’t see and certainly don’t like to consider.
-Because many of these chemicals accumulate in body fat and remain there for decades, every woman, man and child now carries synthetic chemicals—including some that are known to induce tumors—in their bodies.
-On an individual basis, any one of these things might not matter so much.
-But the combination of so many toxins, over time, burdens our bodies, making it all the more important to keep ourselves as fit, strong and immune-capable as possible...the ultimate reason why taking vitamins, eating well, exercising, getting enough sleep and limiting stress make more sense now than ever.
-For more on the body burden of life in this chemical age, see http://www.chemicalbodyburden.org/ [Top] And though we’d like to believe that children---due to their youth and “newness” in life---would be safer from this chemical burden, the federal government recently has determined that’s not the case.
+Clearly, given these long lists of toxic substances, And though we’d like to believe that children---due to their youth and “newness” in life---would be safer from this chemical burden, the federal government recently has determined that’s not the case.
 In a shift in scientific thinking, the guidelines for cancer risk assessment now warn that children may be significantly more susceptible to environmental carcinogens than adults.
 In new guidelines issued by the EPA, children two years old and younger are said to be up to 10 times more susceptible to the effects of exposure of certain chemicals than adults.
 The EPA report estimates that half of lifetime cancer risk accumulates in the first two years of life, while children aged two to 16 might be at three times greater risk.
 Babies, in particular, have been shown as extraordinarily susceptible to chemical fumes, as they inhale more air per pound of body weight than adults.
 Because pollutants are generally heavier than air and collect closer to the floor, small children breathe greater concentrations than do grown ups.
 Although relatively rare, cancer is the second-leading cause of death (after accidents) among children.
 One child in 600 in the United States is diagnosed with cancer before the age of 15.
 About 8,500 children and teens are diagnosed with malignancies annually, and nearly 2,500 die each year.
 Since 1971, the nationwide incidence of the major childhood cancers has increased 26 percent overall, with acute lymphocytic leukemia (which represents one-third of all childhood cancers) up 68 percent, brain cancer up 52 percent, kidney cancer up 43 percent and bone cancer up 40 percent.
 The highest incidence of malignancy occurs in the first year of life, but a second peak of tumors are diagnosed during latter adolescence.
 The most common cancers during this period are Hodgkin's disease, bone cancer, thyroid cancer and melanoma Possible factors contributing to children’s and adolescents’ increased cancer susceptibility include differences in their capacity to metabolize and clear chemicals from their bodies; more frequent cell division during regular childhood growth that could make cells weaker to DNA-damaging chemicals; some embryonic cells, such as brain cells, which may lack critical DNA repairing enzymes; still maturing immune systems, which may lack fully functional components; and hormonal systems, which may operate differently during different growth phases.
 [Top] A war far from won

 Despite the passage of 35 years since Congress declared its “War on